FOSS4GAcademy/GST105FOSS4GLabs/Module 5 Lab/QGIS 2.8 and GRASS 6.4.3/Module 5 Lab.md

 To perform an image classification, the raster maps (bands) must be combined in to a group and subgroup.
 A group is a collection of raster maps.
 A subgroup is a subset of the group’s raster maps that will be utilized in the image classification.
 So, for instance, if you had a group of bands 1,2,3,4,5,6, but only wanted to use bands 3, and 4 for analysis, you would create a subgroup containing only bands 3 and 4.

-When we imported tm_sacsub, GRASS created a group for us named ‘tm_sacsub’.
+When we imported tm\_sacsub, GRASS created a group for us named ‘tm\_sacsub’.
 We will edit the group containing all 6 raster maps to add a subgroup containing all of the raster maps, since we will use all bands for our unsupervised classification.

-5. Click Imagery->Develop images and groups->Create/edit group [i.group].
+5. Click Imagery | Develop images and groups | Create/edit group [i.group].
 This will open the ‘Create or edit imagery groups’ tool.
-6. Enter ‘tm_sacsub_group’ as the group  name in the top dropdown box.
-The ‘Layers in selected group’ should automatically populate with the six tm_sacsub raster maps (see the figure below).
+6. Enter ‘tm\_sacsub\_group’ as the group  name in the top dropdown box.
+The ‘Layers in selected group’ should automatically populate with the six tm\_sacsub raster maps (see the figure below).
-	+ If the layers do not populate, click ‘Add’ and check the boxes next to the six tm_sacsub.n maps.
+	+ If the layers do not populate, click ‘Add’ and check the boxes next to the six tm\_sacsub.n maps.

 ![Editing tm_sacsub Imagery Group](figures/Editing_tm_sacsub.png "Editing tm_sacsub Imagery Group")